medizininformatik-initiative/clinical-cohort-definition-language/ccdl-v3-draft.md

 ## Worked examples

-All seven live in [example-json/ccdl-v3/](example-json/ccdl-v3/), all `version: "3"`, with a reading guide in [example-json/ccdl-v3/README.md](example-json/ccdl-v3/README.md).
-Five translate through `cctb` today; the two `anchorOccurrence: "any"` ones deliberately do not — see their entries.
+All eight live in [example-json/ccdl-v3/](example-json/ccdl-v3/), all `version: "3"`, with a reading guide in [example-json/ccdl-v3/README.md](example-json/ccdl-v3/README.md).
+Five translate through `cctb` today; the three using `anchorOccurrence: "any"` deliberately do not — see their entries.

 **[ccdl-with-new-time-constraint-draft.json](example-json/ccdl-v3/ccdl-with-new-time-constraint-draft.json)**.
 Defines a cohort of female patients with a first dementia diagnosis (F00 or F01) as the index event,